-4. Identify enhancements to existing park spaces, including the Community Center.
+5. Identify enhancements to existing park spaces, including the Community Center.

 The location of future parks might include unique landmarks, shared playground space with future schools or dedicated (transferred to Township ownership) open space from developments as part of mitigation of impacts from growth.
 The national standard established by the National Recreation and Park Association calls for 9.6 acres of parkland for 1,000 residents.
 The Township far exceeds this figure with more 23 acres per 1,000.
-This would, however, change quickly with any large residential project.
-There are roughly seven acres of public (the Township Community Center) and 21 acres of semi-public (Shelly Park and Wildlife Reserve) park space in the community as of 2017.
+There are roughly seven acres of public (the Township Community Center) and 21 acres of semi-public (Shelly Park and Wildlife Reserve) park space in the community as of 2024.

-The Township should consider a survey of residents on park amenities to be distributed through its newsletter.
-The questionnaire would ask residents to rate existing amenities, share ideas on things they would like to see, and identify appropriate locations for new parks spaces.
+As part of the community engagement process for the 2025 update of the comprehensive plan, a survey was distributed.
+The Township should consider an additional survey of residents asking residents to share ideas on enhancements they would like to see and identifying appropriate locations for new parks spaces.